 As with most things in life, the key to savvy financial planning is in finding balance.
 It’s important to balance what you spend today and what you spend tomorrow.
 Once you are comfortably on track to meet your long-term goals, make sure to enjoy some of your bonus now.
 “Fun” expenditures may include, for example, a vacation or a home improvement project.
 While home renovations don’t always increase the value of a home by the amount spent on the project, they can be a great source of personal enjoyment.
 On the other hand, if you’ve been burning the candle at both ends for a little too long, consider taking the vacation of your dreams.
 Tahiti, here you come.
 Bon voyage!

-Creative Planning Law Enforcement is a specialty practice of Creative Planning.
-We help clients achieve a comfortable balance between saving for the long term and enjoying life today.
-Each of our dedicated teams specializes in working with law enforcement professionals and includes an attorney, a CPA and a CERTIFIED FINANCIAL PLANNER™ practitioner.
-These experienced professionals work with clients to develop personalized financial plans that take into consideration a wide range of factors, including their current financial situation, goals for the future and any challenges they may face.
-If you’d like to begin the process of building your financial plan, please schedule a call.
+At Creative Planning, we help clients achieve a comfortable balance between saving for the long term and enjoying life today.
+Our advisory teams work with clients to develop personalized financial plans that take into consideration a wide range of factors, including their current financial situation, goals for the future and any challenges they may face.
+If you’d like to have a conversation with one of your experienced advisors, please contact us.